 - 1. All entry-level volunteers will be paired with a mentor for a minimum of four (4) hours.
-Entry-level volunteers will then shadow an Animal Services Officer to review job tasks and restricted areas.
 This is considered an introductory period.
-This introductory period will be a time for you to get to know fellow volunteers, CCAS staff, and your specific duty. - 2.
+This introductory period will be a time for you to get to know fellow volunteers, CCAS staff and your specific duty. - 2.
 All volunteers will have the position of Animal Care Assistant as their first assignment (see job description) for a minimum of (12) hours.
 Volunteers must satisfactorily complete the specific training requirements of their assigned volunteer position. - 3.
 Future volunteer assignments will be based upon an application and selection process determined by the needs of CCAS and individual qualifications. - 3.
 Volunteers will continue to be responsible for cleaning up animal waste, watering animals and replacing linen after removing and before returning them back to their kennel. - 4.
 Volunteers will be assigned duties according to their training, interests, and availability.